Acceleratio/docs-pulse/index.md

 title: Welcome to SysKit Pulse Documentation
 ---

-SysKit Pulse is a free tool developed by SysKit Ltd. to help you detect SharePoint farms in your environment and keep an eye on the most important performance counters.
+SysKit Pulse is a free tool developed by SysKit Ltd. to help you detect SharePoint farms, SQL servers and SQL AlwaysOn configurations in your environment and keep an eye on the most important performance counters.